harmony-one/h/progress/yuriy-menkov.md

+2025 Q3 Review

+Aerodrome Base data verification, including fee checks, dataset validation, and testing of different approaches to identify the most effective strategy.
+Developed and launched the Aerodrome Monitoring Service, which aggregates contract event and subgraph data into wallet- and position-level statistics.
+Integrated the service with a custom RPC node and subgraph, and validated its results against external sources such as Dune and custom transaction-level calculations.

+Migration and launch of Snapshot X on Harmony: deployed contracts, refined and launched the API service, updated and adapted the UI along with related libraries.
+The project also gained new features — including a validators-only whitelist strategy, a two-stage voting system with an off-chain second phase, integration with the staking dashboard, customizable quorum rules, and more.

+---

 2025-09-23 Tue: [Added](https://github.com/harmony-one/aerodrome-analytics/tree/main/research_scripts) statistic by wallet and script to get all positions with fees by address using etherscan api and subgraph.
 To link addresses to subgraph positions, we first obtain a list of transactions via the etherscan API and then download the positions based on them.

 2025-09-22 Mon: synced on team progress over last week, working on wallet statistic by subgraph data with subgraph query.